stenjo/stryker-mutator-pres/slides.md

 <!--
 Let's analyze a small part of the code of the module production code to see if we can introduce bugs that our tests does not detect.

-[click] This is a small fraction of the production code,
+[click] This is a small fraction of the production code, in this particular file

-[click] Lets consider only 5-6 lines of the code and start introduce changes.
+[click] Lets consider only 6 lines of the code and start introduce changes.

-[click] - The whole if condition might be inadvertently evaluate to false always [click] - The first half of the condition might be false [click] - Behaviour might change to AND from OR [click] - The last half might be false
+[click] - The whole if condition might be inadvertently evaluate to false always

+[click] - The first half of the condition might be false

+[click] - Behaviour might change to AND from OR

+[click] - The last half might be false

 [click] - The whole block might be removed

-[click] - The second if condition might be set to true [click] - or to false
+[click] - The second if condition might be set to true

+[click] - or to false

 [click] - or the whole block might be removed.

-All of these changes are not caught by any of the tests covering the code.
+[click] None of these changes are caught by any of the tests covering the code.

+[click] As a matter of fact, we are able to find 8 possible bugs in these few lines of code

+[click] So obviously, even with 100% test coverage, we do not have the absolute top code quality or robustness against future changes

 -->

 ---